 By Claude West (Cat Man)

-I could spend hours in your face explaining why humans are the problem for kitty being obese.
+I could spend hours explaining why humans are the problem for kitty being obese.
 Instead, this is going to be an intense roller coaster crash course on diet and obesity in cats.

 Obesity in Cats and here is why kitty is obese: